Mixed precision iterative refinement for least squares with linear equality constraints and generalized least squares problems: Algorithms for LSE and GLS problems

 \subsection{Algorithms for the GLS problem}

-As shown in Section~\ref{subsec:preliminary-lse}, the null-space approach utilizes the GRQ factorization to solve the LSE problem.
+As shown in Section~\ref{subsec:preliminary-lse}, the nullspace approach utilizes the GRQ factorization to solve the LSE problem.
 Similarly, Paige~\cite{Paige1979-1,Paige1979-2} proposed an algorithm to address the GLS problem through the GQR factorization as follows:

 \begin{enumerate} \item Compute the GQR factorization of \(W\) and \(V\) such that